 Exploring new technologies is a hallmark that Union Pacific has pursued for decades.
 This focus on research and development serves as a catalyst for greater reductions in emissions.

 Advanced experimental locomotives are testing three emissions-reducing technologies including exhaust gas recirculation (EGR), diesel oxidation catalysts (DOC), and diesel particulate filters (DPF) in intermediate-length hauls of approximately 200 miles.
 UP 9900 was the signature unit in a series of 25 locomotives that Union Pacific analyzed as part of a broad test of various emissions-reduction techniques in northern and southern California.
-A reduced freight locomotive engine size in UP 9900 creates space needed to install EGR, DOC, and DPF.
+A reduced freight locomotive engine size in UP 9900 created space needed to install EGR, DOC, and DPF.
 Known as "aftertreatment," all three technologies were used simultaneously and helped further pursue developing a locomotive that meets the U.S. EPA's Tier 4 emission standard.

 Successful technology development happens collaboratively.
 Union Pacific has worked with the U.S. Environmental Protection Agency, California Air Resources Board, and other local, state and federal agencies to comprehensively test and evaluate new emissions-reducing technologies:

 - The Advanced Locomotive Emissions Control System includes a stationary emissions treatment unit that is connected to diesel locomotives with flexible ducts and a hood designed to fit over and attach to the exhaust stacks.
 Diesel-related emissions are then captured and treated, rather than being released into the air.

 - Union Pacific incorporated hybrid electric technology into locomotives.
 The Green Goat locomotives used a conventional engine to charge a bank of batteries, which in turn power the train.
 The limitations of battery technology and safety and performance issues prevented the Green Goats from achieving anticipated results.

 - The “Oxicat” utilized oxidation catalyst converter devices.
 As the diesel engine's exhaust flows through these converters, microscopic particles – known as "particulate matter" – generated by the diesel combustion process is converted into water and carbon dioxide.